 We’ve previously written about how hosts like JetRails can support Headless Commerce and recognize that solutions like BigCommerce’s Headless Commerce are making it possible for eCommerce stores to benefit from SaaS and open source applications working together.
-Check out our podcast episode dedicated to the topic.

 However, we’re frequently asked about real-world examples.
 As part of our #CommunityCollaborations series of articles, we polled some industry insiders to find some great examples of how Headless Commerce allows web developers to deliver outstanding results for eCommerce merchants.